gguillotte/mdsrd5/mdsrd5.md

 #### Alignment

 A monster's alignment provides a clue to its disposition and how it behaves in a roleplaying or combat situation.
-For example, a chaotic evil monster might be difficult to reason with and might attack characters on sight, whereas a neutral monster might be willing to negotiate.
-See "Alignment" for descriptions of the different alignments.
+For example, a chaotic evil monster might be difficult to reason with and might attack characters on sight, whereas a neutral monster might be willing to negotiate. see [Alignment](#alignment-3) for descriptions of the different alignments.

 The alignment specified in a monster's stat block is the default.
 Feel free to depart from it and change a monster's alignment to suit the needs of your campaign.
 If you want a good-aligned green dragon or an evil storm giant, there's nothing stopping you.